75 years after the bomb, Hiroshima still chooses ‘reconciliation and hope’

 Calling for the international non-proliferation and disarmament architecture to be safeguarded and strengthened, the UN chief cited next year's Review Conference of the Treaty on the Non-Proliferation of Nuclear Weapons, as an opportunity for States to "return to this shared vision".

-He also looked forward to the Treaty on the Prohibition of Nuclear Weapons entry into force, along with that of the Comprehensive Nuclear-Test-Ban Treaty, which he said “remains a top priority in order to entrench and institutionalize the global norm against nuclear testing”.
+He also looked forward to the Treaty on the Prohibition of Nuclear Weapons entry into force, along with that of the Comprehensive Nuclear-Test-Ban Treaty, which he said: "remains a top priority in order to entrench and institutionalize the global norm against nuclear testing".
+Amidst COVID-19

 The commemoration took place in the shadow of the COVID-19 pandemic, which the Secretary-General said has exposed so many of the world's fragilities, "including in the face of the nuclear threat".

-“The only way to totally eliminate nuclear risk is to totally eliminate nuclear weapons”, he spelled out.
+"The only way to totally eliminate nuclear risk is to totally eliminate nuclear weapons", he spelt out.

 "The United Nations and I will continue to work with all those who seek to achieve our common goal: a world free of nuclear weapons", concluded the Secretary-General.